transcom/mymove/docs/adr/0027-pdf-generation.md

 * `+` Does not require a deep understanding of the PDF format
 * `+` Does not require immediate infrastructure changes to run in production
 * `+` Open source
+* `-` Requires learning a new drawing API unique to this library
 * `-` Can require a lot of code for a large PDF
 * `-` Changes to the form design will require code changes